stephomi/nomadsculpt.com/manual/docs/tools.md

 ![](./videos/tool_gizmo.mp4)

 ### Measure ![](./tools/measure.png#icon#left)
-Drag to meaure the distance between 2 points.
+Drag to measure the distance between 2 points.

 ### View ![](./tools/view.png#icon#left)
 This "tool" does nothing in particular, this is simply a way to view the model without modifying your scene.